finlaycrasnier/The-Rewardian/README.md

 # The-Rewardian

+'The-Rewardian' is a Power Automate bot that utilises VBA to remove select spreadsheet data, speeding up part of the wage budgeting process.

 The context of the 'The-Rewardian' revolves around the annual wage budgeting process.
 The budgeting process begins with a master file spreadsheet (MS Excel) containing wage information regarding employees across all departments within the business.
 The file has to be sent to each department for financial budgeting, but first removed of any confidential information not relating to that line of business (e.g. HR recieving Sales employee information).
 Before the project, this process was performed entirely by hand, consuming ≈80 hours of employee resources.
 In addition to this, mistakes from manual human labour resulted in an increased risk of data breaches.
 We aimed to create a bot that could perform the required modifications in a faster and more secure manor.

 The process was split in 2 sections - file handling and file cutting.
 The file handler used data fed by the user into a data directory to duplicate the budget master file and rename them according to an assigned department.
 The cutter was then utilised to enter each of these files and remove any employee information not relating to that department (based on the name).